Rys Sommefeldt - Editor-in-Chief

-Being Beyond3D's editor in chief is a bit like being Spiderman: with great power comes great responsibility!
+Being Beyond3D's chief architecture analyst is a bit like being Spiderman: with great power comes great responsibility!
 But then you figure out that the position itself doesn't endow one with superpowers, and that radioactive spiders have long gone out of fashion.
-Given that some cruel god somewhere thought it amusing to weave an intricate pattern that culminated with me ending up in this much coveted position, it falls unto me to ensure that the glorious legacy that has built-up throughout the years doesn't wax and wane, whilst at the same time carefully taking Beyond3D into the future.
+Given that some cruel god somewhere thought it amusing to weave an intricate pattern that culminated with me ending up in this much coveted position, it falls unto me to ensure that the glorious legacy that has built-up throughout the years doesn't wax and wane.

 Since there are moments when torturing GPUs with evil code written in great anger is simply not possible, you may find me over at the bowling alley, experiencing yet another catastrophic defeat, trekking somewhere on a mountain, driving around with one of my friends or, as someone quite dear to me likes to say, playing with matrices.